How to Install PyCharm on Debian? (With Shortcut)

 • Run the following command:

-sudo mv /home/$USER/Downloads/pycharm-community-A.B.C /opt/
+sudo mv ~/Downloads/pycharm-A.B.C /opt

-But that’s still not very convenient, which is why I’ll show you how to create a shortcut in the main menu.
+You can now start PyCharm from /opt instead of the Downloads folder.
+Obviously, that’s not very convenient, so next I’ll show you how to create a shortcut in the desktop menu.

-Create a shortcut for PyCharm in the main menu
+Create a Shortcut for PyCharm in the Main Menu

 There is no installation wizard for PyCharm, we get the files already compiled and ready to use.
 It’s fine, but it doesn’t add it to the launcher on Debian.